LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 # Relationships:

 a CAKE has a RECIPE: a RECIPE is used for many CAKE.
 There is One-to-Many relationship between Recipe and Cake

 one STAFF will bake and one Staff will decorate many FIRMORDERITEMS: FIRMORDERITEMS are baked and decorated by many STAFF.
 There is a One-to-Many relationship between Staff and firm order items
-One-to-One relationship between Baker and Cake (Each baker has a signature cake).

 One-to-Many relationship between Cake and Decoration (A cake can have multiple decorations, but each decoration is for one cake).